How to Validate Your Business Idea Before Spending a Penny

 Government websites are also surprisingly practical.
 In the UK, the Office for National Statistics provides free data on everything from consumer spending patterns to employment trends by sector.

-Step 3: Validate Your Business Idea Through Competitor Analysis
+Validate Through Competitor Analysis

 Some entrepreneurs worry that lots of competitors mean the market is saturated.
 Actually, competitors are validation that a market exists.
 If nobody else is doing something similar, that's often a red flag, not an opportunity.